ResCP: Reservoir Conformal Prediction for Time Series Forecasting: Reservoir Conformal Prediction

 \end{defn} Note that at high temperature, weights are approximately uniform~($w^{(n)}_i \approx \frac{1}{n}$) and $\sum_{i} (w^{(n)}_i)^2 \approx \frac{1}{n}$, hence $m_n \approx n$, which means that the method collapses to vanilla \gls{scp} as all calibration points are treated symmetrically.
 If instead the temperature is too low, then all the mass concentrates on only one point, meaning that $\sum_{i} (w^{(n)}_i)^2 = 1$ and hence $m_n = 1$.

 \begin{assumption}[Softmax weighting scheme] Let $n$ be the number of available calibration samples, and let $\tau_n=\tau(n)$ be the temperature parameter of the \textsc{SoftMax} of equation~\ref{eq:softmax}, $m_n$ the associated effective sample size, and $\vw^{(n)}$ the output weights.
-Assume: \begin{enumerate}[label = (\roman*)] \item $\tau_n$ is configured to slowly decrease as $n \to \infty$, so that $m_n \to \infty$; \item for every $\delta>0$, \end{enumerate} \end{assumption} Condition \ref{subass:vanish_weights} states that for sufficiently small temperature $\tau_n$, the softmax normalization should concentrate almost all mass on those calibration points whose states lie in a shrinking neighborhood of $\vh_t$.
-On the other hand, we also need these points within the shrinking neighborhood of $h_t$ to increase as the size of the calibration set increases.
-This can be seen as a \textit{bias-variance tradeoff}: $\tau_n$ must be set to a small enough value to localize weights at points similar to the query state~(reducing \textit{bias}), but at the same time it should be large enough to guarantee a good effective sample size.
-Theoretically, this requirement translates into Assumption \autoref{ass:weights}~\ref{subass:temperature_cooling} which prescribes that the temperature has to shrink at a reasonably slow rate: one that allows the number of effective neighbors $m_n$ to diverge as $n$ grows. \begin{thm}[Consistency of the weighted empirical \gls{cdf}] Let $\widehat F_n({}\cdot{}\mid \vh_t)$ denote the conditional weighted empirical \gls{cdf} in \autoref{eq:rescp-cdf} with calibration data $\{(\vx_i, r_i)\}_{i=1}^n$ and ${F_n(r \mid \vh_t) \coloneq \mathbb P(r_{t+H} \le r \mid \vh_{t})}$.
+Assume: \begin{enumerate}[label = (\roman*)] \item $\tau_n$ is configured to slowly decrease as $n \to \infty$, so that $m_n \to \infty$; \item for every $\delta>0$, \end{enumerate} \end{assumption} Condition \ref{subass:vanish_weights} states that for sufficiently small temperature $\tau_n$, the softmax normalization should concentrate mass on those calibration points whose states lie in a shrinking neighborhood of $\vh_t$.
+Conversely, we also need these points within the shrinking neighborhood of $\vh_t$ to increase as the size of the calibration set increases.
+This can be seen as a \textit{bias-variance tradeoff}.
+In practical terms, the temperature $\tau_n$ must be set to a small enough value to localize weights at points similar to the query state~(reducing \textit{bias}), but at the same time it should be large enough to guarantee a good effective sample size.
+This requirement translates into Assumption \autoref{ass:weights}~\ref{subass:temperature_cooling} which prescribes that the temperature has to shrink at a reasonably slow rate: one that allows the number of effective neighbors $m_n$ to diverge as $n$ grows. \begin{thm}[Consistency of the weighted empirical \gls{cdf}] Let $\widehat F_n({}\cdot{}\mid \vh_t)$ denote the conditional weighted empirical \gls{cdf} in \autoref{eq:rescp-cdf} with calibration data $\{(\vx_i, r_i)\}_{i=1}^n$ and ${F_n(r \mid \vh_t) \coloneq \mathbb P(r_{t+H} \le r \mid \vh_{t})}$.
 Under Assumptions~\ref{ass:mixing}--\ref{ass:weights}, we have for any query state ${\vh_t\in\mathbb R^{D_h}}$,